chiamin/chiamin.github.io/_pages/about.md

 * Developing new numerical techniques for quantum many-body systems, mainly based on tensor network states and quantum Monte Carlo
 * Quantum phases in the models related to high-temperature superconductor
 * Quantum phases in the models related to cold atom systems
-* Non-equalibrium dynamics and quantum transport in low-dimensional systems
+* Non-equalibrium dynamics and quantum transport in low dimension